HIDDEN TREASURE OF EAST SIKKIM- ARITAR

 " Picture paints a thousand words "..even my book roared 😋 . . #Aritar- Tiny little sleepy hamlet in #Sikkim, is where I parked myself for the last four days, away from the festive chaos of #kolkata .. .
 To revive, to relive and to rejuvenate . . #sikkimdiaries ============================= #sikkim #aritar #zuluk #gangtok #solotravel #doyoutravel # #the_vagabong #mypixeldiary #tripotocommunity #beingmusafir #trippyowl #ig_kolkata #igers #potd #sikkimdiaries #girlswhotravel #travelblogger #northeastindia #hippieinhills @lonelyplanetindia @natgeotravellerindia @sikkimpage

 I can definitely say that Aritar is a place where you can spend days/weeks in the lap of nature absolutely doing nothing but to pamper your senses.
-And my next day, I did exactly this, by sitting in a comfortable swing at the backyard of the resort in the paddy grassland, which had a cute vegetable garden, sipping endless cups of tea, which was just a call away and reading my favourite book that I carried in all my past trips but never actually got the chance to read.
+And my next day, I did exactly this, by sitting in a comfortable swing at the backyard of the resort in the paddy grassland, which had a cute vegetable garden, sipping endless cups of tea, which was just a call away and reading my favorite book that I carried in all my past trips but never actually got the chance to read.
 Oh yes, I had a perfect company of LUCKY all along (a cute pet dog, and a resident of the resort too).

 I headed back after being thoroughly recharged and refreshed to face the mundane of city life again.

-So, if you are considering to seek some solace by letting yourself away and cut off from an un-civilized pollution of noise, dust and commercialisation.
+So, if you are considering to seek some solace by letting yourself away and cut off from an un-civilized pollution of noise, dust and commercialization.
 Head to Aritar!!
 I bet this place will not let you down.

 A short video on my Sikkim Trip: